-Application: This appendix applies to fitness-related organizations including but not limited to gyms, fitness centers, personal training, dance studios, and martial arts centers.
-To the degree this appendix provides specific guidance, it supersedes the requirements for physical distancing, the use of masks, face coverings, or face shields, and sanitation of the COVID-19 Temporary Rule (OAR 437-001-0744); to the degree a situation is not addressed by the specific language of this appendix, the requirements of the rule apply.
-In addition, certain activities, such as the operation of swimming pools, spa pools or sport courts may be addressed by other appendices.

-Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the Temporary Rule for COVID-19, it is strongly recommended, but not required, that individuals wear a mask or face covering as source control instead of a face shield alone.

-Definitions: For purposes of this appendix, the following definitions apply:

-Full-contact sports means sports that involve a requirement or substantial likelihood of routine, sustained close proximity or physical contact between participants, and includes but is not limited to football, rugby, wrestling, cheerleading, basketball, hockey, dance, water polo, men's lacrosse.

-Minimal- and medium-contact sports include but are not limited to softball, baseball, soccer, volleyball, women's lacrosse, flag football.

-Non-contact sports include but are not limited to tennis, swimming, golf, cross-country, track and field, sideline/no-contact cheer and dance.

-- A. General Operations.
-Employers of personal services providers must ensure that the following screening measures are taken: - 1.
+- Application: This appendix applies to fitness-related organizations including but not limited to gyms, fitness centers, personal training, dance studios, and martial arts centers.
+To the degree this appendix provides specific guidance, it supersedes the requirements for physical distancing, the use of masks, face coverings, or face shields, and sanitation of the COVID-19 [temporary] Rule (OAR 437-001-0744); to the degree a situation is not addressed by the specific language of this appendix, the requirements of the rule apply.
+In addition, certain activities, such as the operation of swimming pools, spa pools or sport courts may be addressed by other appendices. - Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the [temporary] Rule for COVID-19, it is strongly recommended, but not required, that individuals wear a mask or face covering as source control instead of a face shield alone. - Definitions: For purposes of this appendix, the following definitions apply: - Full-contact sports means sports that involve a requirement or substantial likelihood of routine, sustained close proximity or physical contact between participants, and includes but is not limited to football, rugby, wrestling, cheerleading, basketball, hockey, dance, water polo, men's lacrosse. - Minimal- and medium-contact sports include but are not limited to softball, baseball, soccer, volleyball, women's lacrosse, flag football. - Non-contact sports include but are not limited to tennis, swimming, golf, crosscountry, track and field, sideline/no-contact cheer and dance. - A. General Operations.
+Employers operating fitness-related organizations must ensure that the following screening measures are taken: - 1.
 Ensure all facilities and equipment are safe to operate and are in good condition after the extended closure.
 Maintenance and operations manuals and standard operating procedures should guide this work; - 2.
 Close water fountains, except for those designed to refill water bottles in a contact-free manner.
 Strongly encourage clients to bring their own water bottles to the facility; - 3.
 Ensure that ventilation systems operate properly.
 Increase air circulation and ventilation as much as possible by opening windows and doors.
 In indoor spaces, fans should be used only when windows or doors are open to the outdoors in order to circulate indoor and outdoor air.
-Do not open windows and doors if doing so poses a safety risk to employees, children or customers; and - 4.
-Flush water pipes weekly while the building is vacant and prior to resuming normal building use (stagnant water in pipes can create conditions that favor the growth and spread of Legionella and other harmful bacteria (see Guidance for Reopening Building Water Systems after Prolonged Shutdown).
+Do not open windows and doors if doing so poses a safety risk to employees, children or customers; and

-Note: Applicable Oregon Health Authority guidance in place at the time this rule was adopted prohibits fullcontact sports.
-Gymnasiums must be used only for non-contact sports or individual skills development not requiring contact with other people.

-Note: Applicable Oregon Health Authority guidance in place at the time this rule was adopted requires saunas and steam rooms to remain closed.
-It also requires that drop-in child care remain closed.

-B. General Operations - Client Screening.
+- 4. Flush water pipes weekly while the building is vacant and prior to resuming normal building use (stagnant water in pipes can create conditions that favor the growth and spread of Legionella and other harmful bacteria (see Guidance for Reopening Building Water Systems after Prolonged Shutdown). - Note: Applicable Oregon Health Authority guidance in place at the time this rule was adopted prohibits full- contact sports.
+Gymnasiums must be used only for non-contact sports or individual skills development not requiring contact with other people. - Note: Applicable Oregon Health Authority guidance in place at the time this rule was adopted requires saunas and steam rooms to remain closed.
+It also requires that drop-in child care remain closed. - B. General Operations Client Screening.
 Employers operating such facilities must record client contact information, date and time for client facility use.
 If there is a positive COVID-19 case associated with the facility, public health officials may need the business to provide this information for a contact tracing investigation.
 Unless otherwise required, this information may be destroyed after 60 days from the session date.